jayshharma/personal-site/README.md

 # Personal Website

-Built using Figma & Codex 5.3
+Designed from scratch using Figma & vibecoded using Codex 5.3